As a concept, trade marketing is completely misunderstood.

+For some manufacturers, trade marketing is purely a shopper thing.
 It's about accumulating data and using the information to craft persuasive messages that will convince sales chain partners to keep buying the product in question.

 For instance, suppose a company manufactured a fruit drink and this product line is really successful.

 However, for other manufacturers, trade marketing might be more about building relationships at trade shows.

-Perhaps some companies don't have the market data to use or haven't been around as long, so the emphasis is perhaps more on meeting key decision makers.
+Perhaps some companies don't have any market data to use or haven't been around for very long, so meeting key decision makers is a bigger priority.

+Trade shows are ideal for networking and forging good business relationships.
 Plus, if a manufacturer needs retailers, wholesalers and distributors to hear about their products, they’re also the perfect environments for improving brand awareness.

 Manufacturers need solid relationships with retailers, wholesalers and distributors.

-Strategic promotions and offer incentives can motivate clients and boost repurchase rates.
+Creative promotions and offer incentives can motivate clients and boost repurchase rates.

-Trade magazines and websites
+3. Trade magazines and websites